mredenti/ModernCMake/slides/episodes/targets.md

 All that's required is to tell CMake about the structure of your project, and it will help you build it.
 We use target to tell CMake about the structure of our project and `target_link_libraries()` to express the dependencies between them.

+## WHAT IS A TARGET

+- A target is a node inside the dependecy graph of your project

+- Target-centric approach.
+Each target carries its own

+**build requirements**
+ : Everything that is needed to (successfully) build that target

+**usage requirements**
+ : Everything that is needed to (successfully) use that target as a dependency of another target (propagation occurs by ...)

+## BUILD REQUIREMENTS

+dfd

+## SETTING TARGET PROPERTIES

+Setting Target Properties
+Target properties are a powerful feature of CMake that allow you to control how a target is built.
+You can set properties such as the include directories, compile options, and link flags for a target.

+target_include_directories(), target_compile_options(), and target_link_libraries() are some of the functions used to set target properties.

+By setting these properties, you can customize the build process for each target, giving you fine-grained control over how your project is built.

 ## OVERVIEW